-Fitbit currently sells six activity tracker wristbands – the Fitbit Flex 2, Alta, Alta HR, Charge 2, Surge, and Blaze – and two clip-on activity trackers: Fitbit Zip and One.
-That's a confusing range, and there are rumours of a Fitbit smartwatch too.
+Fitbit currently sells four activity tracker wristbands – the Fitbit Flex 2, Alta HR, Charge 2, and Blaze – and two clip-on activity trackers: Fitbit Zip and One.
+That's a confusing range, and the company has replaced its Surge sports tracker with the new Fitbit Ionic smartwatch.

 Activity trackers can motivate you to exercise more or improve your sports and fitness regimes.
 Even moderate exercise can have a positive effect on your physical and mental health.